Foreign Secy stresses promotion of science diplomacy for tech progress

 Foreign Secretary Sohail Mahmood on Monday stressed the need for promoting science diplomacy among the COMSTECH member states to achieve advancement in the field of technology.

-The Foreign Secretary appreciated the launch of Al-Farabi Forum in recognition to the scholarly contributions of great Muslim philosopher.
+The Foreign Secretary appreciated the launch of the Al-Farabi Forum in recognition of the scholarly contributions of a great Muslim philosopher.